alberthli/frogger/README.md

     - [x] Remove requirement for specifying prescribed contact locations on fingertips, simply require that the user must specify the collision geometries in the URDF/SDF
     - [x] Move burden of custom implementation as much as possible to heuristic sampler.
     - [x] Simplify the expected implementation in the `__init__` function by creating configuration dataclasses.
-- [ ] Add compatibility with underactuated hands (e.g., Barrett or Shadow).
+- [x] Add compatibility with underactuated hands + Barrett Hand example.
+- [ ] Add factory methods to config dataclasses to simplify user implementation more.
 - [ ] Add usage examples + a timing script.
 - [ ] Clean up unused scripts and files.
+- [ ] Clean up docstrings.
+- [ ] Consolidate the `sdfs` subdirectory into just one file, since there's not much.
+- [ ] Clean up `fr3` models.
+- [ ] Check inertias of models before finalizing branch.
+- [ ] Before pypi package release, update instructions for using the MOSEK license.

 ### Later Changes
 There are a few changes that won't be immediately addressed, but are on the radar: